Panmoni/bitcoincashsite-www/src/content/post/token-pioneers-cashtokens-tutorial-1.md

 So, please join me for this “Token Pioneers” CashTokens tutorial series!
 It’s going to be a blast! 🥳 🎉

+### Get Updates

 The best way to get updates is to follow [@BitcoinCashSite](https://twitter.com/bitcoincashsite) on Twitter, [@RealBitcoinCashSite](https://www.youtube.com/@RealBitcoinCashSite) on YouTube and/or [@BitcoinCashSite](https://t.me/bitcoincashsite) on Telegram.

 ## What is CashTokens?

 CashTokens is an expansion to the format of Bitcoin (BCH) transactions that went live on BCH mainnet on May 15 2023 as part of the annual network upgrade.

-CashTokens adds adds new token fields to the format of transactions on Bitcoin Cash.
+CashTokens adds new token fields to the format of transactions on Bitcoin Cash.
 Because this new token functionality is now part of the basic format of a BCH transaction, the tokens themselves are validated by the miners.
 This means that the new tokens enjoy the same security, scalability and resilience as normal mainnet BCH transactions always have.

 CashTokens includes:

 - **Fungible Tokens**: FTs are just numbers that permit you to create simple tokens like on most any other chain, including meme coins, company shares, utility tokens, etc.
-- **Non-Fungible Tokens**: NFTs are the [JPEG photos we’ve all come to know and love](https://en.wikipedia.org/wiki/Non-fungible_token), but BCH NFTs are much more than this—they permit the passing of messages (known as commitments) that facilitate the creation of on-chain decentralized applications.
+- **Non-Fungible Tokens**: NFTs are the [JPEG photos we’ve all come to know and love](https://en.wikipedia.org/wiki/Non-fungible_token), but BCH NFTs are much more than this—they permit the passing of a message (known as a `commitment`) that facilitate the creation of on-chain decentralized applications.

 The CashTokens upgrade also adds new opcodes.
 [Opcodes](https://documentation.cash/protocol/blockchain/script#operation-codes-opcodes) are built-in functions that you can use in on-chain Bitcoin scripts.